Tenet (ensemble)

 Tenet (stylized as TENET), currently known as TENET Vocal Artists, is an early music vocal and instrumental ensemble based in New York City.
 They perform on period instruments, and specialize in one-voice-per-part singing.
 Called “a major force in the New York early music world" (The New York Times), TENET maintains a flexible roster of professional musicians from across the US and the world.
 Their singers have garnered praise for performing with "an uncanny degree of precision” (The Boston Globe).

-Tenet frequently collaborates with other early music ensembles across the country, including Blue Heron, Dark Horse Consort, The Sebastians, New York Polyphony, Five Boroughs Music Festival, and others.
+Tenet frequently collaborates with other early music ensembles across the country, including Blue Heron, Piffaro, The Renaissance Band, Dark Horse Consort, The Sebastians, New York Polyphony, Five Boroughs Music Festival, and others.